 What works much better in Season 2 is the slightly higher stakes of Payton campaigning to be a State Senator in New York.
 It’s just serious enough to give the show a good amount of material, while still making efforts to secure victory equally ridiculous.
 The result is a far more cohesive story that manages to generate far more laughs than its initial season.

 Still, I can’t help but feel the show would lose the marks it gained if it were not for the fantastic, utterly hilarious performances of Judith Light and Bette Midler.
 These roles were perfectly crafted for the veteran actresses and the two look like they are having the time of their lives.
-There is one particular scene revolving around the two attempting to learn the psychological aspects of Rock, Paper, Scissor that is absolutely hysterical.
+There is one particular scene revolving around the two attempting to learn the psychological aspects of Rock, Paper, Scissors that is absolutely hysterical.

-Even so, the main conflict between Payton, the young progressive and Light’s Dede Standish, the experienced incumbent, perfectly depicts the battle within the Democratic Party in 2020.
+Even so, the main conflict between Payton, the young progressive, and Light’s Dede Standish, the experienced incumbent, perfectly depicts the battle within the Democratic Party in 2020.
 The show gives both sides their due, depicting how complicated the tension truly is.

 Progressives Are Right, But It’s More Complicated